Facebook, Google absorb US lawmakers' jabs in rare Big Tech hearing

 The hearing marked the first time the four CEOs have appeared together before lawmakers.

+The hearing was the first time the four CEOs have appeared together before lawmakers.

-Representative Pramila Jayapal pressed Amazon's Bezos on whether the company used data from third-party sellers in making sales decisions.
-In a previous hearing, an Amazon executive denied this under oath and was contradicted by a later news report.
+Jayapal pressed Amazon's Bezos on whether the company used data from third-party sellers in making sales decisions.
+An Amazon executive previously had denied the practice under oath and was contradicted by a news report.

 Bezos answered cautiously that the company had a policy against such actions.
 "If we found that somebody violated it, we would take action against them," he said.